 RPPC Dynasty was established in 2000 with head offices in Bermuda by four founding partners.
-The corporation's name is derived from the four founder's surnames - Ruiz, Putin, Patel and Chan.
+The corporation's name is derived from the four founders' surnames - Ruiz, Putin, Patel and Chan.
 They had ambitious goals to grow the corporation to become its namesake - a business dynasty respected throughout the world.
 From the beginning, and still to this day, the focus has been to meet the needs of a globally mobile clientele.
 The corporation holds a diverse group of businesses.

-The business roots began with the coffee shop; owned and operated by the Ruiz family since 1990.
+The business roots began with the coffee shop; owned by the Ruiz family since 1990.

 In 2000, Mr. Ruiz and Mrs. Chan formed a partnership.
+The Chan family had owned and operated a small business since 1995.
 Soon thereafter, two other entrepreneurs were brought in to expand the brand.